 Coastal Watchtowers were also as a point of reference for friendly ships.
 The towers were generally manned by a military team of four guards and a horseman, who often remained outside the tower ready to ride into town to carry a warning as soon as possible.

-for a Coastal Towers and Castles Itinerary in Southern Italy
+Castles and Coastal Towers Itineraries in Southern Italy